We bring up and send out missionaries who are prepared to go out into the harvest and share the Gospel.

 And he said to them, “The harvest is plentiful, but the laborers are few.
 Therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.

-Seven years ago, God entrusted Edmond's First with a vision of passionately connecting people to Christ, His Church, His Word, and His Mission for His Glory.
-Our primary strategy for accomplishing this vision is our Connection Groups.
+With a vision of passionately connecting people to Christ, His Church, His Word, and His Mission for His Glory, our primary strategy for accomplishing this vision is our Connection Groups.
 You can sum up with one word what we are about -multiplication.

 "Neighboring Your Neighbor" is not a new vision nor a new strategy but adds tangible support to what we already have in place.

 Pastor's vision includes "5 by 2025"